InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Abstract

 \section{Abstract}

 Recent advances in Vision-Language Models (VLMs) have enabled mobile agents to perceive and interact with real-world mobile environments based on human instructions.
 However, the current fully autonomous paradigm poses potential safety risks when model understanding or reasoning capabilities are insufficient.
 To address this challenge, we first introduce \textbf{InquireBench}, a comprehensive benchmark specifically designed to evaluate mobile agents' capabilities in safe interaction and proactive inquiry with users, encompassing 5 categories and 22 sub-categories, where most existing VLM-based agents demonstrate near-zero performance.
 In this paper, we aim to develop an interactive system that actively seeks human confirmation at critical decision points.
 To achieve this, we propose \textbf{InquireMobile}, a novel model inspired by reinforcement learning, featuring a two-stage training strategy and an interactive pre-action reasoning mechanism.
 Finally, our model achieves an 46.8\% improvement in inquiry success rate and the best overall success rate among existing baselines on InquireBench.
-We will open-source all datasets, models, and evaluation codes to facilitate development in both academia and industry.
+The project page is available at \url{https://bit-aqh.github.io/InquireMobile/homepage/}.